jamesflorentino/nanoScrollerJS/README.md

 ### Features
 - Currently works in IE8+, FireFox, Chrome, Safari.
 But I haven't fully tested in all versions.
 If you find a bug, please report here at the [issues section](https://github.com/jamesflorentino/nanoScrollerJS/issues)
 - For IE7 and below, it will fallback to the native scrollbar gadget of the OS.
-- It currently works with iOS5 (iPhone, iPad and iPod Touch)
+- It currently works with iOS5 (iPhone, iPad and iPod Touch).
+If you think it's broken on other tablet and mobile devices, please file a ticket/issue in the Issues tab.

-- The current version v.0.3.1 weighs 3.55KB.
-I have yet to optimize the code.
-If you write CoffeeScript, feel free to Fork the project.
+### From the author
+I created this plugin out of necessity for a JavaScript project.
+I've designed the plugin with designers and front-end developers in mind.
+Please also note that I will not be reliable to fix your problem just in case you plan to use this commercially and some unforseen event arises.
+However, I will do what I can to immediately patch a solution.

 #### Credits
 - Written by [James Florentino](http://jamesflorentino.com) in [CoffeeScript](http://coffeescript.org)